 In order for Shady Grove Fertility to consider you for egg donation, you must complete the pre-qualification form.
 Within 24 hours of applying, we will notify you whether you have been accepted to take the next steps.
 If pre-approved, we will provide you with a link and password to begin filling out the formal application known as your Donor Profile.

-We recommend dedicating time to complete your donor application in order to ensure that it is accurate.
+The donor profile is the only piece of information egg donor recipients will have about you.
+Once complete, it will contain your personal and family medical history, personal essays, childhood photos (and adult photos should you choose to share them), and more.
+We recommend dedicating time to complete your donor profile in order to ensure that it is accurate.
 Donors with comprehensive and well-thought-out profiles have a higher chance of being accepted as an egg donor and selected by recipients.
-The program will save any information you enter into this profile, enabling you to complete your profile as time permits.
-Once you receive access to begin the profile, you will have 3 months to complete it before your account is suspended.
+We understand this is a comprehensive and detailed application, so the program will save any information you enter into this profile, enabling you to save and come back at a later day to complete your profile.
+Once you receive access to begin the profile (sent via email), you will have 3 months to complete it before your account is suspended.

-Once you submit your profiles, you will have the ability to make changes one time.
-After that, you will no longer be able to access your donor profile.
+Once you submit your profile, you will not have the ability to make changes so be sure to fill it out completely and accurately.

-When filling out your profile, be honest and be you.
+When filling out your donor profile, be honest and be you.
 Everyone is unique, everyone has a story, and everyone is special.
 Something you enjoy or something that makes you unique might be exactly what a recipient is looking for.
-So take time to complete the application in its entirety and to focus on essay questions.
-The essay questions offer the unique opportunity to share with recipients more about you.
+So take time to complete the application in its entirety and to focus on your personal statements.
+The questions offer the unique opportunity to share with recipients more about you.
 No matter what recipients are looking for, they all want a donor who has taken the time to complete her application in full, provided good-quality photos, and answer the essay questions as thoroughly as possible.